 9. Nourish Fruit Trees

 To keep your fruit trees healthy, try adding borax to the soil around your fruit trees.
-Mineral boron spread around the base of the mature fruit trees can help to enhance growth and seed development.
+Mineral boron spread around the base of mature fruit trees can help to enhance growth and seed development.

 10. Carpet Deodorizer